sinisimattia/effecss/README.md

 # effecss
-Coll CSS effects to give your site a special look
+Cool CSS effects to give your site a special look